Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Numerical examples and comparison with algorithmic performance

 We call this algorithm Turbo AMP since it is based on an approximation of a loopy BP which has demonstrated very accurate results in LDPC and Turbo decoding \cite{Philip}.
 The algorithm for our setting is as follows: \begin{enumerate} \item Initialize

 \item Repeat the following for all $i=0,1,2,\cdots$ (we use $10$ iterations in our simulations):

 \end{enumerate}

-Our obtained results are as follows. \begin{itemize} \item For the symmetric case $\kappa=0.5$ and $\gamma=1$, the Markov model in Section \ref{sec:setting} becomes the linear model in \cite[Sect.
-II]{GuoVerdu2005} with i.i.d. sequence $\{X_n\}_{n=1}^{\infty}$.
-Fig. \ref{fig:HDMK4} shows that the AMP works well for this case.
-The gap between the MSE of AMP and the MSE of the Replica Method in Theorem \ref{HMMFreeEnergy} is very small. \item For the non-symmetric case $\kappa=0.3$ and $\gamma=0.8$, the Markov model in Section \ref{sec:setting} is very different from the linear model in \cite[Sect.
-II]{GuoVerdu2005} with i.i.d. sequence $\{X_n\}_{n=1}^{\infty}$.
-However, Fig. \ref{fig:HDMK6} shows that the AMP also works well for this case.
-The gap between the MSE of AMP and the upper bound of MSE by using the Replica Method in Theorem \ref{HMMFreeEnergy} is also very small.
-This can be explained by the fact that Turbo AMP exploits the Markov structure of the sequence $\{X_n\}_{n=1}^{\infty}$ very well.
-More specially, this algorithm makes use of the knowledge of the stationary distribution (i.e., $1-\kappa,\kappa$) in its algorithm. \end{itemize}
+Our obtained results are as follows. \begin{itemize} \item For the symmetric case $\kappa=0.5$ and $\gamma=1$, the Markov model in Section \ref{sec:setting} becomes the linear model with i.i.d. sequence $\{X_n\}_{n=1}^{\infty}$ in \cite[Sect.
+II]{GuoVerdu2005}.
+Fig. \ref{fig:HDMK4} shows that Turbo AMP works well for this case.
+The gap between the MSE of AMP and the MSE of the Replica Method in Claim \ref{claim:hiddenMarkov} is very small. \item For the non-symmetric case $\kappa=0.3$ and $\gamma=0.8$, the Markov model in Section \ref{sec:setting} is very different from the linear model with i.i.d. sequence $\{X_n\}_{n=1}^{\infty}$ in \cite[Sect.
+II]{GuoVerdu2005}.
+However, Fig. \ref{fig:HDMK6} shows that Turbo AMP also works well for this case.
+The gap between the MSE of Turbo AMP and the upper bound of MSE by using the Replica Method in Claim \ref{claim:hiddenMarkov} is also still small.
+However, the gap is bigger than the symmetric case.
+The multiple fixed points (multiple solutions) of the equation \eqref{drawbetaHM} can be a reason for this gap.
+Besides, Turbo AMP may not be optimal for this given model although it exploits the Markov structure of the sequence $\{X_n\}_{n=1}^{\infty}$ quite well. \end{itemize}